christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 # accuracy 99.2
 ```

-**Exercise**: program with packages in Keras, Tensorflow, CNTK, MXNet
+**Exercise**: program the training loop with packages in Keras, Tensorflow, CNTK, MXNet

 # Packages